Purpose-Built Student Accommodation as an Asset Class

 • A growing market for students from affluent families to study in the U.K. (particularly from China, India, Canada, the U.S. and Nigeria);

-• Even though yields have been compressed over the last few years, prime regional yields can be between 5% to 6% (although the yield tends to be lower in London, with a record 3.75% recorded in 2019);
+• Even though yields have been compressed over the last few years, prime regional yields can be between 5% to 6% (although the yield tends to be lower in London, at 3.75%);

 • Returns are predicated on occupancy by students for term time but there may be possibilities for additional income over the summer months from conferences, events or even leisure travellers;